 The post-1945 period confronts us with the final and by far most controversial thesis of this book.
-AP consider the history of opera complete and fully evolved, as today's companies focus almost exclusively upon the past—"new works" to them meaning the revival of neglected compositions by earlier masters—and operas by living composers typically enjoy a very short shelf life.
-AP acknowledge exceptions: Britten's operas, especially Peter Grimes, and individual anomalies like Messiaen's St. François d'Assise and Adams's Nixon in China.
+AP consider the history of opera complete and fully evolved, as today's companies focus almost exclusively upon the past—"new works" to them meaning the revival of neglected compositions by earlier masters—and operas by living composers typically at best enjoy a very short shelf life.
+AP acknowledge exceptions: Britten's operas, especially Peter Grimes, and individual anomalies such as Messiaen's St. François d'Assise and Adams's Nixon in China.
 As a rule, though, the days in which "the new was more exciting than the old, in which the world premiere took precedence over the revival" are gone forever (p. xiv); thus the early twentieth century represents opera's "late, terminal efflorescence" and the postwar years "witnessed opera's final mutation into a thing of the past" (my emphases; pp. 457, 519).
 In the funereal scenes of Turandot and L'enfant et les sortilèges, among others, the composers are consciously "mourning . . . for a dying art form: for opera itself" (p.
 532).
 The only path to salvation is drastic indeed: jettison most works of the past and move the opera companies to new venues, ones not pre-designed to display nineteenth-century dramas (p.
 527).

-Such assessments, adumbrated throughout the book, give this narrative the tone of an affectionate obituary—a characterization reinforced by their own description of the modern opera house as a "mortuary" (p.
+Such assessments, hinted at throughout the book, give this narrative the tone of an affectionate obituary—a characterization reinforced by their own description of the modern opera house as a "mortuary" (p.
 519).
 The upbeat one-page conclusion reminds us that opera, even as a museum artifact, "will continue to articulate some of the complexities of human experience in ways no other art form can match" (p.
 548).
-Given its brevity, especially compared to the preceding negativity, the envoi strikes me as lacking in conviction—rather like a happy ending imposed upon a Baroque tragedy.
+Given its brevity, especially compared to the preceding negativity, this envoi strikes me as lacking in conviction—rather like a happy ending imposed upon a Baroque tragedy.

 As the preceding indicates, AP express frank opinions, whether enthusiastic approval (Tannhäuser "a near-perfect opera," p.
 304) or hearty disapprobation (Walther's Prize Song "one of Wagner's dullest and most predictable inspirations," p.
 351).
-Inevitably some candid appraisals raise questions.
+Inevitably some of these candid appraisals raise questions.
 AP's palpable disdain for Baroque opera seria (pp. 75-78) leads them to ascribe the revival of Handel's operas merely to the compulsion to revisit unfamiliar works of the past and not to any artistic merit in the dramas themselves (AP deem Rinaldo "irremediably triumphalist" and downplay Handel's sometimes daring breaks with convention in his operas; pp. 85, 88).
 The implication that the portrayal of Caspar in Der Freischütz is anti-Semitic needs more evidence (pp. 179-80).
-The authors' defense of radical productions and contempt for traditionalist stagings like those at the Metropolitan Opera—"a mid twentieth century frozen in aspic" (p.
+The authors' defense of radical productions and contempt for traditionalist stagings such as those at the Metropolitan Opera—"a mid twentieth century frozen in aspic" (p.
 34)—may not sit well with those who, like this reviewer, regard much Regietheater with suspicion.
 In places AP appear to pay respects to fashionable socio-political interpretations, such as those that would find Gianni Schicchi proto-fascist because of its nationalist invocation of Dante (pp. 454-55); at the same time, however, they do not hesitate to call out un-nuanced or simplistic readings of misogyny in La traviata and demeaning exoticism in Aida by pointing to Verdi's calculated dissonance between plot-character and voice-character (pp. 376-87).